Deep Multi-view Depth Estimation with Predicted Uncertainty: Technical Approach

 \subsubsection{Iterative Refinement Module (IRM)}

-The output of the depth decoder $\hat{d}$ from the initial step of DRN may contain erroneous estimates.
-The IRM aims to update the deep feature $h$ such that the difference between the estimated depth $\hat{d}$ and the initial depth estimate $\bar{d}$ becomes smaller for pixels with high confident values $\bar{c}$.
+The output of the depth decoder (a modified Panoptic Feature Pyramid Network~\cite{kirillov2019panoptic}) $\hat{d}$ from the initial step of DRN may contain erroneous estimates.
+The IRM seeks to update the deep feature $h$ such that the difference between the estimated depth $\hat{d}$ and the initial depth estimate $\bar{d}$ becomes smaller for pixels with high confident values $\bar{c}$.
 This can be formulated as a weighted least-squares problem, in which the weights $\hat{w}_i$ are computed from the deep feature $h$ via a weight decoder $\mathbb{W}$ with the learned parameters $\gamma$:

 where $i$ indicates pixel position.
 Note that $\hat{w}_i$ contains the joint information of the confidence scores and other inputs to the DRN.
-We solve for $h^{*}$ as a minimizer of $\mathbb{C} (h)$ using an iterative process\footnote{Note that only $h$ is updated, while $\theta$ and $\gamma$ are fixed during this process.} that incrementally updates $h$:
+We use a gated recurrent unit (GRU)~\cite{chung2014gru} to iteratively update $h$ as:

-where $\nabla_{h}\mathbb{C}(h)$ is constructed using a gated recurrent unit (GRU)~\cite{chung2014gru} (see also~\cite{icra2021_tr}).
+where $\nabla_{h}\mathbb{C}(h)$ is computed using automatic differentiation~\cite{pytorch}.
+The reset and update gates inside each GRU learn to select the information between memory (deep feature $h^{(k)}$) and geometry (minimizing $\mathbb{C}(h)$ via $\nabla_{h}\mathbb{C}$).
+Note that, for each iteration of the IRM, we only update the deep feature $h$, while we keep fixed the parameters of the GRU, the depth decoder $\mathbb{D}$, and the least-squares weights $\mathbb{W}$.
+The whole network's parameters will later be updated through backpropagation with the ground-truth depths.
 Lastly, the refined depth and its uncertainty are updated as:

-Fig.~\ref{fig:update_block} depicts the iterative refinement process for iteration $k$.
+Fig.~\ref{fig:update_block} depicts the iterative refinement process for iteration~$k$.
 Note that the learned parameters in the update block are shared across iterations.

-During training, we execute the above optimization with a fixed number of $K$ iterations.
-We employ the negative log-likelihood loss on the estimated depths with Laplacian distribution~\cite{kendall2017uncertainties, ilg2018uncertainty} for every iteration:
+During training, we execute the above optimization for a fixed number of $K$ iterations, where we employ the negative log-likelihood loss on the estimated depths with Laplace distribution~\cite{kendall2017uncertainties, ilg2018uncertainty}: